Afghan Civil War (1989–1992): Aftermath

-Contrary to American and Pakistani expectations, this battle proved that the Afghan Army could fight without Soviet help, and greatly increased the confidence of government supporters.
-Conversely, the morale of the mujahideen involved in the attack slumped and many local commanders of Hekmatyar and Sayyaf concluded truces with the government.
-The failure of the Battle can be attributed to the failure of Ahmad Shah Masoud's forces to close the Salang Pass allowing Kabul to supply their forces.
-In the words of Brigadier-General Mohammed Yousaf, an officer of the ISI, "the jihad never recovered from Jalalabad".
-In particular of course Pakistan's plans to promote Hekmatyar were also harmed.
+Pakistan's plans to promote Hekmatyar were also harmed.
 Both the Pakistani and the American governments were frustrated with the outcome.
-As a result of this failure, General Hamid Gul was immediately sacked by Pakistani Prime Minister Benazir Bhutto, and replaced with General Shamsur Rahman Kallu as the Director-General of the ISI.
+As a result of this failure, General Hamid Gul was immediately sacked by Bhutto, and replaced with General Shamsur Rahman Kallu as the Director-General of the ISI.
 Kallu pursued a more classical policy of support to the Afghan guerillas.
 In this respect he cut off the barrier that his predecessors, Akhtar Abdur Rahman and Gul had placed between the mujahideen and the American secret service, which for the first time had direct access to the mujahedeen.
 The former Pakistani spies, such as Gul, had argued that this gave the United States an opportunity to both undercut Pakistan's interests as well as to weave discord among the mujahideen (something which Pakistan's promotion of Hekmatyar had of course done as well).